 Why Build a Case Chronology?

 CaseFleet gives all of your case information a home.
 Facts have a home, witnesses have a home, documents have a home.
 And each of these pieces of information can be related or linked to other pieces of information.
 For example, you might have dozens of facts in which one witness plays a part.
 Half of those might be related to a particular legal issue, and several of them might be provable by a particular document.
 CaseFleet lets you see all of these connections and work with them in an intuitive way.
-By making chronologies in your cases, you'll reduce clutter, stay organized, and experience the zen-like state of having everything in its place!
+By creating legal timelines for court cases, you'll reduce clutter, stay organized, and experience the zen-like state of having everything in its place!

-In order to get the most out of CaseFleet, it's important to understand a few core concepts.
+In order to get the most out of CaseFleet, it's important to understand a few core concepts about creating a legal timeline.
 The concepts are mostly intuitive, but there are a few things we've added to increase the power of CaseFleet that also increase its complexity a little.
 Don't worry, it's still very easy to use!